kalicyh/Momentum-Apps/README.md

 - or run `.utils/bulk-update-subtrees.sh` to do it for all subtrees

 Most apps have a remote subtree URL for both the original repository, and for any forks / other sources such as [@xMasterX's pack](https://github.com/xMasterX/all-the-plugins).
-Unfortunately, this process is currently manual as our helper scripts don't cover it.
-We instead:
-- add from one remote
+This process is assisted by `.utils/add-subtree.sh`, if the specified subtree path already exists, it will:
-- delete the directory in a commit
+- remove the previous subtree with a commit
-- add from another remote
+- add the subtree from the new remote
-- replace the new directory with the previous one
-- compare the changes between forks and keep the best of both
+- restore the previous subtree and merge the remotes After this, you will just need to resolve the conflicts (content differences between remotes) manually to keep the best of both, and commit.
-- add any eventual edits we have on our end
-If you're an app developer wanting to add your app, or a third party who wants to include something they find useful, you don't need to bother with this cumbersome process.
+If you're an app developer wanting to add your app, or a third party who wants to include something they find useful, you don't need to bother with this process.
 We will do it for you, just add from a single remote URL, or simply make an issue requesting an app to be added!